E-bikes that look like motorcycles take another hit in B.C. Court of Appeal decision | CBC News

 Appellant's lawyer says his client relied on Motorino XMr for affordable transportation

-The B.C.
-Court of Appeal has upheld a B.C.
+The British Columbia Court of Appeal has upheld a B.C.
 Supreme Court ruling that e-bikes designed to look and function more like mopeds or scooters do not meet the province's definition of a motor-assisted cycle and therefore require a driver's licence, registration and insurance.

-The case was brought forward by Ali Ghadban, who was issued a ticket in Surrey, B.C., in 2018 for riding his Motorino XMr without a driver's licence or insurance, which he said he wasn't able to obtain from the provincial insurer, ICBC.
+The case was brought forward by Ali Ghadban, who was issued a ticket in Surrey, B.C., in 2018 for riding his Motorino XMr without a driver's licence and insurance.
+He said he wasn't able to obtain them from the provincial insurer, ICBC.

-Two of the three justices assigned to the case agreed with the B.C.
-Supreme Court judge's decision from May 2020 that said although the Motorino XMr is outfitted with pedals, limited power and a maximum speed of 32 km/h, it doesn't qualify as a motor-assisted cycle because it's not designed to be operated primarily by human power.
+Two of the three Appeal Court justices assigned to the case agreed with the B.C.
+Supreme Court judge's decision from May 2020 that found although the Motorino XMr is outfitted with pedals, limited power and a maximum speed of 32 km/h, it doesn't qualify as a motor-assisted cycle because it's not designed to be operated primarily by human power.

-At the heart of the issue are the XMr's small pedals, which Justice Harvey M. Groberman agreed would do little to propel the nearly 250-pound bike.
-Groberman said the XMr is designed to almost exclusively operate as a low-powered electric motorcycle,or as "a very heavy, impractical bicycle."
+At the heart of the issue are the XMr's small pedals, which Court of Appeal Justice Harvey M. Groberman agreed would do little to propel the nearly 115-kilogram bike.
+Groberman said the XMr is designed to almost exclusively operate as a low-powered electric motorcycle, or as "a very heavy, impractical bicycle."

 Although the XMr meets many of the technical requirements of a motor-assisted cycle as defined in B.C.'s Motor Vehicle Act, Groberman wrote, it doesn't do so in practice.